GeneZharov/introversion/README.md

 ```

-### React component
+### React Component
-A real-world example for a functional React component that makes you hate
+A real-world example of a functional React component that makes you hate
 `console.log()`.

 ```js